-An employee must give notice of intention to take paternity leave (Notification) in or before the 15th week before the EWC or (if that is not possible) as soon as reasonably practicable thereafter.
+An employee must give notice of a minimum of 28 days before each period of leave begins (or 7 days in the case of adoption).
 The Notification must be in writing and state:

-- The expected week of the child's birth. - Whether the employee has chosen to take one week's leave or two consecutive weeks.
+- The expected week of the child's birth.

-• The date the employee has chosen for the period of leave to begin.
+- The date(s) the employee has chosen for the period of leave to begin.

+- The duration of the leave.